 For example, in Arizona, your used vehicle is covered by Lemon Law if a major component of your car breaks within 15 days or 500 miles of buying the car.
 However, you don’t qualify to return the car—only to get money for the broken part.
 Learn how your state handles Lemon Law.

-Can I insure a salvage title car?
+Can a salvage title be insured?